EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Scale all earned XP.
 Options (Reduced XP):
-  fXPMultiplier - multiplier applied to earned XP, the result is rounded up
+  fXPMultiplier - multiplier applied to earned XP, the result is rounded up bPreventRounding - don't ceil the earned XP, storing the fractional component in the cosave

 bVatsExitKey
 Adds hotkeys Tab and Right Click to instantly end the VATS killcam.